-Yale admits just under 7% of their total applicant pool every year.
-If you want to be one of those admitted students, you’ll need to write amazing Yale essays as part of your Yale University application.
+Yale admits just over 6% of their total applicant pool every year.
+If you want to be one of those admitted students, you'll need to write amazing Yale essays as part of your Yale University application.

 In this article, we'll outline the different types of essays you need to write for your Yale University application and teach you how to write a Yale supplement essay that will help you stand out from the thousands of other applicants.

 Yale University requires you to submit one or two long essays, depending on whether you are submitting the Common Application, QuestBridge Application, or Coalition Application.

 You will choose from a selection of topics for the longer Yale supplement essay questions.
 The prompts are the same for both the Common and the Coalition application, but the number of prompts you'll choose to answer is different depending on which application you use to apply.

 You'll also complete short answer questions regardless of which application you're using.